kimbring2/SonicTheHedgehog2-Tensorflow2/README.md

 | AquaticRuinZone.Act2 | [![Human Expert Data of AquaticRuinZone Act2](https://i3.ytimg.com/vi/fuBFcSBd8v8/hqdefault.jpg)](https://youtu.be/fuBFcSBd8v8) |

 # How to run code

-## Loading and rendering the expert data
-You can load and render the content of replay file by below command.

-$ python actor.py --replay_path [replay file folder]
+Please train the agent by Supervised Learning first and evaluate the performance of model.
+The agent should do a spin dash action properly.
+If it looks fine, train the model further by Reinforcement Learning.

+## Running a Supervised Learning
-You can use that code for training your own Agent.
+You can use the below command for training your Agent by Supervised Learning.

-## Running a Supervised Training
 It will save a weight of model to the model folder of the workspace path.

 ```
 $ python run_supervised_learning.py --workspace_path [root directory of this project] --replay_path [root directory of replay file]